Whispers of the Herd

 • Afternoons: Integration activities (movement, sensory immersion, creative studios; weather-responsive)

-• Evenings: Quiet reflection and circle (Tuesday–Wednesday)
+• Evenings: Quiet reflection and circle (Tuesday and Wednesday)

 Arrival day includes an opening circle and gentle mat Pilates.